 Now you can go ahead, verify and upload this sketch to your board, but you still need to create a way to display the received sensor data.

-To display this data, switch over to Dashboards tab on WolkAbout IoT Platform and create a new dashboard by pressing + and entering a name for the dashboard.
+To display this data, switch over to Visualisation and Monitoring section on WolkAbout IoT Platform and create a new dashboard by pressing + Add dashboard and entering a name for the dashboard and setting the scope to whatever the device name is.
 Then you can start adding widgets to your dashboard by pressing Add widget.

 and then select Temperature from your device.

 Repeat the process for Pressure and Humidity.
-Create another widget of the type Card, select Altitude and create another card widget for Gas Resistance.
+Create another widget of the type Reading, select Altitude and create another card widget for Gas Resistance.
 You can rearrange the widgets as you like it.

 After adding widgets for the whole individual sensor reading you expect to receive from your device, the following dashboard will be ready to receive the data from your device.